crpurcell/friendlyVRI/docs/README.md

 of uv-coverage, filtered model FFT, synthesised beam and final observed image.

-See the file 'HELP.txt' or the help menu for step-by-step instructions.
+See the file [HELP.txt](HELP.txt) or the help menu for step-by-step instructions.

+Note that the calculations underlying the graphical application are split into the file ```vriCalc.py``` to facilitate use with alternative interfaces.
+See [CALCULATIONS](CALCULATIONS.md) for a simple example.

 ## Caveats